With this command you can launch a standalone

 docksal/cli without launching an entire Docksal stack.

-You can run any scripts (PHP, Python, Ruby, Nodejs, Bash, etc.) in a safe, disposable environment:
+You can run any Linux command or script (Bash, PHP, Python, Ruby, Nodejs, etc.) in a safe, disposable environment:

 The container will only have access to the current directory scope on the host.
 The results of the execution can be stored in the same directory.

 Any other changes happen inside of the container only and are reset once the container is stopped.

 You can then initialize the default Docksal stack (LAMP) for the new project with just a few more steps:

 fin run-cli environment is gone once the container is stopped.

 You can install new packages, run scripts, break things, etc., without the risk of damaging your host system.

 run-cli environment is started fresh and clean.